1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Joe W & Dorothy Dorsett Brown Foundation: SupportSTEM Grant Program is sponsored by Joe W & Dorothy Dorsett Brown Foundation.
-This program aims to enhance STEM education in K-12 schools in Louisiana and Mississippi by funding innovative curriculum implementation and instructional support, including professional development, STEM kits, and ongoing programs.
+This program aims to enhance STEM education in K-12 schools in Louisiana and Mississippi by funding innovative curriculum implementation and instructional support.
+Grants can cover professional development, STEM kits, and ongoing programs, but not capital projects or one-time events.

 Get alerted about grants like this